What is Astigmatism?

 On June 9th, 2020, Dr. Iskander was privileged to be the first ophthalmologist in San Antonio, and South Texas to implant the Johnson & Johnson multifocal toric Tecnis II lens.
-This much anticipated lens not only treats astigmatism, but the multifocal component helps people see near, intermediate and distance vision.
-Before this time, multifocal toric lenses correcting both astigmatism and presbyopia were used internationally and the United States awaited FDA approval.
+This much-anticipated lens not only treats astigmatism, but the multifocal component helps people see near, intermediate, and distance vision.
+Before this time, multifocal toric lenses correcting both astigmatism and presbyopia were used internationally, as the United States awaited FDA approval.

-Dr. Iskander is a fellowship-trained refractive surgeon with over 20 years surgical experience.
-He continuously researches and implements proven technology and surgical techniques to enhance the quality of lives of his patients to achieve their best corrected vision, independent of glasses and contacts, whenever possible.
+Dr. Iskander is a fellowship-trained refractive surgeon with over 20 years of surgical experience.
+He continuously researches and implements proven technology and surgical techniques to enhance the quality of life of his patients, to achieve their best-corrected vision, independent of glasses and contacts, whenever possible.

 Schedule your complimentary refractive consultation and discover your visual options.
 For your eyes…Don’t Compromise!